MINI Countryman Review

 “The amount of personalisation on the Countryman is great, so I doubt you’ll see two that are the same.
 I’ll take an All4 in Smokey Green with a contrast roof and a tan interior.
 There aren’t enough tan interiors in the world.”

-Pricing isn't bad on the Mini, especially given the generous equipment levels, but rivals like the Kia EV3 make it look a bit pricey
+Pricing isn't bad on the Mini, especially given the generous equipment levels and the electric car grant support

 • Price:£42,080 - £50,880